saghul/wasi-lab/qjs-wasi/README.md

 ## Building

-The following script will download the WASI SDK and build the Wasm binary.
+The following script will install [`wasienv`](https://github.com/wasienv/wasienv) and build the Wasm binary.

 ```bash
 ./build.sh